ReactNativeSchool/over-the-air-update-class/README.md

 - `yarn run ios`/`npm run ios` or `yarn run android`/`npm run android`

 ---

-This project was put together to serve as an example to help you in building your own React Native apps.
-Feel free to download it and tinker with it!

 > If you're interested in learning more about React Native be sure to visit [React Native School](https://www.reactnativeschool.com/) for dozens of React Native tutorials!